PROJECT: MeNUS

 edit-ingredient 3 n/thin fries

-Edits the name of the 3rd ingredient tothin fries
+Edits the name of the 3rd ingredient tothin fries. -

 edit-ingredient 4 u/1.5ml bottle p/1.20